Gaston III of Foix: Appearance

-The physical appearance of Fébus is not precisely known; it is only possible to sketch a silhouette.
-A motet announces his "flaming hair".
-Froissart brings some additional elements throughout his chronicles, describing him as having "such beautiful limbs, such a beautiful look, such a beautiful figure, the beautiful face, sanguine and laughing, and the green eyes, in love where it pleased him to cast his gaze" There are many illuminated manuscripts representing his features and his presence, but they depict an imagined and fictitious Fébus.
+The physical appearance of Fébus is not precisely known.
+A motet describes his "flaming hair".
+Froissart describes him as having "such beautiful limbs, such a beautiful look, such a beautiful figure, the beautiful face, sanguine and laughing, and the green eyes, in love where it pleased him to cast his gaze" There are many illuminated manuscripts representing his features and his presence, but they depict an imagined and fictitious Fébus.
 The most famous version of the Livre de chasse is Fr.
 616 dated 1407.
 This version is commissioned by John the Fearless; it is based on another manuscript, now in the Hermitage Museum, commissioned by Fébus and possibly dedicated to the Duke of Burgundy.
-Fébus' hair is blonde in this version, despite other inconsistencies.
-(Note: Fébus sometimes wears a hat, while Froissart specifies in his chronicles that he was always bareheaded.)
+Fébus' hair is blonde in this version.
 All these elements describe a handsome man, with lively eyes and blond hair.
-Fébus would have worn clothes as sumptuous as those worn in the manuscript Fr.
+Fébus would have worn sumptuous clothing similar to those in manuscript Fr.
 616 of the Livre de chasse, with decorations symbolizing his power.
 Geoffrey Chaucer wrote of Fébus in similar terms to Froissart: "He was the most beautiful man in the world who was or had been since the beginning of the world.
 What need is there to describe his features.
 Because in this world there was no one alive who was so beautiful."